IgniteUI/igniteui-docfx/en/components/shadows.md

 ```

-You can also set box-shadow without taking advantage from igx-elevation function:
+You can also set box-shadow without taking advantage of the igx-elevation function:
 ```scss
 $myboringCard: igx-card-theme(
     $resting-shadow: 0 10px 10px 10px #666